maxbre/git_how_to/readme.md

-# my little reminder about git basics
+# my little reminder about some git basics

 freely inspired and somehow taken from *"Pro Git"* by Scott Chacon